Science Web Assignment for Unit 41

 If the continents are moving around now, one of the fascinating questions is how did they move in the past?.
 Using magnetic striping and surface features to map old alignments, geologicsts have put together a picture something like a complicated dance involving the the history of Earth's tectonic plates.

-Read the description of Pangaea and the dispersal of the continents at the USGS Historical Perspective site, then watch the animation of the movement of the plates (a Quicktime movie) based on computer generated simulations.
+Read the description of Pangaea and the dispersal of the continents at the USGS Historical Perspective site, then watch the animation of the movement of the plates (CalTech)based on computer generated simulations.

 Tectonic plates are almost unimaginably huge masses.
 To move them requires -- and releases -- tremendous amounts of energy.
 The friction along the edges of plates moving against one another generates heat, weakness in the crust, and results in earthquakes and volcanoes.
 Particularly around the Pacific plate, which is moving away from the Asia plates and colliding with the North American plate, there is so much volcanic activity that the border of the Pacific plate is called "the ring of fire".